How to get to Vivid Sydney

 PARKING & CLEARWAYS

-With carparks in the city expected to fill early, and extensive restrictions on street parking in place, its best to leave the car at home.
-Take advantage of public transport services running to get you to and from Vivid Sydney.
+Carparks in the city fill early, and with extensive restrictions on street parking in place, its best to leave the car at home and take advantage of public transport services to get you to and from Vivid Sydney.

-If you have to drive and park your vehicle, be aware that roads may close around your parked location.
+If driving is unavoidable, it’s important to note that roads may close around your parked location.
 Vehicles are not permitted to drive on closed roads or exit car park driveways onto closed roads at any time unless at the direction of NSW Police.

 For parking options in the Sydney CBD visit City of Sydney - Parking